-A) Sales is one on one, one to a group, or a group to a group.
+A) Sales are one on one, one to a group, or a group to a group.
 Marketing is sales but in a volume model.

-So, internet marketing is about getting your sales message or value proposition in front of as many eyeballs as possible.
-Great internet marketing makes sure that most of these eyeballs belong to your target customers.
+So, internet marketing is about getting your sales message or value proposition out.
+You want it in front of as many relevant eyeballs as possible.
+Excellent internet marketing makes sure that most of these eyeballs belong to your target customers.